TACC/life_sciences_ml_at_tacc/docs/section3/intro_to_dl.rst

 Imagine you are training a neural network to classify tumors as either malignant or benign based on its gene expression profile.

  * Each tumor sample is represented as a long vector of gene expression values–one value per gene.
  * Each input perceptron receives the expression level of a single gene.
-So, your dataset includes 20,000 genes, the input layer will contain 20,000 perceptrons, each responsible for processing one gene's expression level.
+So, if your dataset includes 20,000 genes, the input layer will contain 20,000 perceptrons.
+Each one processes the expression level of a single gene.
  * Hidden layers learn to detect complex, nonlinear patterns by combining gene-level signals into higher-level features.
  * The final layer produces a prediction: *malignant* or *benign*